 It will take time.
 Don’t expect shows throwing themselves at you overnight.
 It’s a process.
 From making initial connections, the courtship of being a new guest, waiting to record the show and getting on their schedule, and then finally they have to edit their show / schedule a release date / and promote it.

 From here the decision is yours.
-I get a lot deeper into this with clients including building out amazing and well thought out profiles on services like Podmatch, Podbooker, among others.
+I get a lot deeper into this with clients including building out amazing and well thought out profiles on services like Podmatch, Podbooker, among others so you can shine a bright light on how awesome of a podcast guest you can be.

 Knowing what you now know the decision should be a lot easier.